brightway-lca/bw_timex/docs/content/theory.md

 `bw_timex` uses the graph traversal from [bw_temporalis](https://github.com/brightway-lca/bw_temporalis/tree/main) to propagate the temporal information along the supply chain.
-The graph traversal is priority-first, following the most impactful node in the graph based on the static pre-calculated LCIA score for a chosen impact category.
-All input arguments for the graph traversal, such as maximum calculation count or cut-off, can be passed to the `TimexLCA` instance.
+An in-depth description of how this works is available in the [brightway-docs](https://docs.brightway.dev/en/latest/content/theory/graph_traversal.html).
+In short, it is a priority-first supply chain graph traversal, following the most impactful node in the graph based on the static pre-calculated LCIA score for a chosen impact category.
+Several input arguments for the graph traversal, such as maximum calculation count or cut-off, can be passed to the `TimexLCA` instance.

 By default, only the foreground system is traversed, but nodes to be skipped during traversal can be specified by a `edge_filter_function`.